jmurthy12/STAT545-hw-murthy-janani/hw03/README.md

 ### R Markdown
 Creating a markdown file was quite easy!
-I did refer to [class notes](http://stat545.com/cm006_tibbles-dplyr-ggplot2.html)for ggplot and dplyr functions.
+I did refer to [class notes](http://stat545.com/cm006_tibbles-dplyr-ggplot2.html) for ggplot and dplyr functions.

 This [link](https://cran.r-project.org/web/packages/gapminder/gapminder.pdf) helped in discovering colors for different countries as well as the syntax to be used in ggplot.